Map view

 - Press

-your cursor towards the other (static) station- Once your cursor reaches a station, it will compare the altitudes allowing you to connect the lines if they are within a reasonable distance of eachother.
+Ctrland hold.
+Left-clickanddragyour cursor towards the other (static) station.- Once your cursor reaches a station, it will compare the altitudes, allowing you to connect the lines if they are within a reasonable distance of each other.

 - Once dropped, both stations are merged and the lines are looped.